arjunsavel/cortecs/paper/paper.md

 composition, temperature, and dynamics.
 Fundamentally, simulating these processes requires detailed knowledge of the opacity of gases within an atmosphere.
 When modeling broad wavelength ranges at high resolution, such opacity data for even a single gas can take up multiple gigabytes of system random-access memory (RAM).
-This aspect can be a limiting factor in determining the number of gases to consider in a simulation, or even in choosing the architecture of the system used for the simulation.
+This aspect can be a limiting factor when considering the number of gases to consider in a simulation, the sampling strategy used for inference, or even the architecture of the system used for calculations.
 Here, we present `cortecs`, a Python tool for compressing opacity data. `cortecs` provides flexible methods for fitting the temperature, pressure, and wavelength dependencies of opacity data and for evaluating the opacity with accelerated, GPU-friendly methods.
 The package is actively developed on GitHub (<https://github.com/arjunsavel/cortecs>), and it is